 In its World Energy Outlook 2018, the IEA has predicted that global gas demand will increase by 1.6% each year to 2040 reflecting a 45% increase by that year.
 Furthermore, energy demand will grow by more than a quarter between 2017 and 2040 assuming more efficient use of energy – but would rise by twice that much without such improvements.

 The estimates are based on the IEA’s “New Policies Scenario” that considers legislation and policies in order to reduce emissions and fight climate change.

 The Paris based international organisation noted that China, already the world’s biggest oil and coal importer, would soon become the largest importer of gas and net imports would approach EU levels by 2040.
-Emerging economies in Asia would account for about half of total global gas demand growth, while the USA would account for 40% of total gas production growth to 2025.
+Emerging economies in Asia would account for about half of total global gas demand growth, while the USA would account for 40% of total natural gas production growth to 2025.

 Naturgy supplies 100% renewable energy, and works with various stakeholders to ensure a clean energy future for Ireland working with our customers in Ireland, Northern Ireland and the UK with a renewable energy strategy that suits their business needs.

 Contact the team and learn how we can meet your energy needs: email@example.com; + 353 1 884 9400.